MicrosoftDocs/dynamics365smb-docs/business-central/across-powerbi-install-business-central-apps.md

 - An environment in [!INCLUDE [prod_short](includes/prod_short.md)] online (it comes ready to integrate with [!INCLUDE [powerbi-name](includes/powerbi-name.md)].)

-- Entitlements/permissions in [!INCLUDE [powerbi-name](includes/powerbi-name.md)] to
+- Entitlements/permissions in [!INCLUDE [powerbi-name](includes/powerbi-name.md)] to:

-    - install template apps from AppSource
+    - Install template apps from AppSource.
-    - use shared workspaces.
+    - Use shared workspaces.

 The prerequisites for [!INCLUDE [powerbi-name](includes/powerbi-name.md)] can be met with a [!INCLUDE [powerbi-pro](includes/powerbi-pro-license-name.md)] license for the following users: